 As a part of her healing process, she has authored and published a book “Real Grief: My Journey of Loss to Healing”.

 Charles received his Associates in Applied Science and has served as a paramedic, firefighter and engineer driver with the City of Dallas Fire Department for over 30 years.
 Charles has a strong background of protecting lives and property through his dedicated service.

-As an instructor, Sherri teaches general psychology, psychology of adjustment, lifespan/human growth and development, educational psychology & APA writing.
 As a counselor, Sherri has worked with the felony population, victim population, and college student population.
-As a director of counseling and education, Sherri advocates for a community of non-violence working with city officials, local independent school districts, and various coalitions representing the Victim’s Coalition and the Criminal Justice System.
+Sherri is also a survivor of gun violence and has experienced the loss of a child.
+Sherri advocates for a community of non-violence working with city officials, local independent school districts, and various coalitions representing the Victim’s Coalition and the Criminal Justice System.

 Sherri’s current research includes assessment, diagnosis, and treatment for victims of violent crimes as well as a disorder that is being researched and considered for the next edition of the American Psychiatric Associations Diagnostics and Statistical Manual of Mental Desired (Persistent Complex Bereavement Disorder).